The Case

-"The spine controls the nerve system.
-The nerve system controls everything else.
-When you correct the spine, you're not treating a symptom — you're restoring a connection." — Dr. Romar Rochet
+"The spine houses the nerve system, and the nerve system carries life to everything else.
+When we correct the spine, we are not chasing a complaint, we are working to restore a connection." — Dr. Romar Rochet

 What the analysis found

-Structural X-ray and spinal analysis identified subluxations at both the cervical and lumbosacral levels.
+Structural X-ray and spinal analysis identified subluxations at both the cervical and the lumbosacral levels.
 The cervical involvement mapped to the headache pattern.
-The lumbosacral involvement explained the radiating leg pain and the spondylosis — and the lumbar nerve roots that supply the pelvis explained the dysmenorrhea.
-One category of structural problem.
-Four expressions of it.
+The lumbosacral involvement lined up with the radiating leg pain and the degenerative change in the low back.
+And because the lumbar and sacral nerve roots supply the pelvis, the same region of interference can relate to how the pelvis functions, which is where the dysmenorrhea enters the picture.
+One structural category, showing itself in more than one way.

 The correction